 Because they realize that they’ve had an unsustainable relationship with their life because they’ve been striving and pursuing the wrong metrics for valuing themselves.
 And they’re like, “I need to shut this off and find something else that actually is a lot more enriching and sustainable.”
 So, they think, “Okay, well I just got to go and become a monk or something.”

 But I will tell you that when you do that, you will then begin living this peaceful life and you will feel agitated because most people aren’t designed to be monks, because most people have this drive to also be out there in the world, bringing your value to the world, seeing your value in action, and feeling like you’re a part of a community that values you.

 Dr. David Tian: Yeah.
-In Asian traditions and in Asian history, there is rhetoric about non-doing and perfectionism.
+In Asian traditions and in Asian history, there is rhetoric about non-doing and I guess kind of perfectionism.
 The Buddha nature is already in you and just need to realize it, et cetera.
 But the truth is, just the practice, is that’s just rhetoric.
 Practitioners understand that it’s just rhetoric.
 And what’s happening is, there’s actually a clear hierarchy in the monasteries.

 And of course, you’re in the monastery to get better at something.
-You get better at meditating, better at being a monk, better at the rituals, better at reciting the [inaudible] or whatever the religious thing to do is, you’re better at it.
+You get better at meditating, better at being a monk, better at the rituals, better at reciting the Vinaya or whatever the religious thing to do is, you get better at it.
 And then you have experienced monks who are experienced at something.
 It’s not just being human, but it’s… Well, they might say it like that as a rhetoric, but they’re better at something.